shane-kercheval/llm-chain/README.md

     return "Return only the primary code of interest from the previous answer, "\
         "including docstrings, but without any text/response."

-# the only requirement for the list is that each item/link is a callable
+# The only requirement for the list of links is that each item/link is a
-# where the output of one link matches the input of the next link
+# callable where the output of one link matches the input of the next link.
-# input to the chain is passed to the first link
+# The input to the chain is passed to the first link;
-# the output of the last link is returned by the chain
+# the output of the last link is returned by the chain.
 chain = Chain(links=[
     prompt_template,      # modifies the user's prompt
-    prompt_enhancer,      # returns an improved version of the user's prompt chat_assistant,       # returns the chat response based on the improved prompt prompt_extract_code,  # prompt to ask the model to extract only the relevant code chat_assistant,       # returns only the relevant code from the model's last response ]) prompt = "create a function to replace any whitespace character with a single space" response = chain(prompt) print(response)
+    prompt_enhancer,      # returns an improved version of the user's prompt chat_assistant,       # returns the chat response based on the improved prompt prompt_extract_code,  # prompt to ask the model to extract only the relevant code chat_assistant,       # returns only the function from the model's last response ]) prompt = "create a function to mask all emails from a string value" response = chain(prompt) print(response)
 ```